-This unit can be programmed to start and run the engine every three hours, for a maximum of six cycles.
+This unit can be programmed to start and run the engine every three hours.
 The engine will run for the programmed run time and then shut down.
-After three hours, the system will restart the engine.
+After three hours, the unit will restart the engine.
+A maximum of six cycles can occur.